MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## Marker Metro Tools Menu

+Tools > MarkerMetro provides some useful features for Unity developers porting to Windows.

 ### Build Menu

-Alows you to quickly build ot Windows 8.l, Windows Phone 8.0, Windows Universal or All (cycling through Windows 8.1, Windows Phone 8.0 and Windows Universal).
+Alows you to quickly build to Windows 8.l, Windows Phone 8.0, Windows Universal or All (cycling through Windows 8.1, Windows Phone 8.0 and Windows Universal).

 ### Features Menu

-This allows to enable/disable some of the commonly used Windows features.
-Things like having the sound options in the charm settings or displaying the IAP disclaimer when opening the game for the first time.
+This allows to enable/disable some commonly used Windows features.
+Things like having the sound options in the charm settings or displaying an IAP disclaimer when opening the game for the first time.

 These features can be set in the _Features_ window under the _MarkerMetro_ menu on Unity.

-These settings are stored in a file called `WinSharedSettings.xml`, so you must add this file to your version control system in order to have everybody in your project using the same settings.
+These settings are stored in a file called `WinSharedSettings.xml`, so you must add this file to your version control system once it becoms updated.
 By default, _all_ features are enabled.

 ### Plugins Menu